Magnitude 4.4 earthquake shakes Los Angeles - Local News 8

 Other recent earthquakes in the area include a magnitude 4.9 quake on July 29 near Barstow and a magnitude 5.2 temblor last Tuesday near Bakersfield.

-Monday’s shaking had the Los Angeles Fire Department in earthquake mode, with crews at 106 fire stations doing surveys of their districts.
-There were no immediate reports of injuries or structural damage, the department said.
+Monday’s shaking had the Los Angeles Fire Department go into earthquake mode, with crews at 106 fire stations doing surveys of their districts.
+There were no reports of injuries or structural damage, the department said when the check was complete.

+Pasadena Fire Department Deputy Chief Anthony James told KABC he felt the earthquake while out driving.

+“I was parked next to a bus.
+It felt like the whole ground was going away from under me.
+I thought, ‘What was that?’
+And quickly figured it out,” he said.

 Los Angeles County Supervisor Holly Mitchell said: “Thankfully, no major damages or road closures were reported due to the earthquake.”